top of page

 Your nervous system sets the pace.

-And when it doesn’t feel safe enough, change can’t take root.
+And when it doesn’t feel safe enough, even things you want can feel out of reach.

 🗒️ Why Safety Comes Before Willpower